Amy K. Alderman, MD, MPH, FACS – Atlanta & Alpharetta Plastic Surgeon

 After graduation, Dr. Alderman was invited to join the teaching staff at the University of Michigan, which has one of the largest and most prestigious plastic surgery training programs in the U.S. She was promoted to tenured Associate Professor of Plastic Surgery and served as the Director of the Cosmetic Center for Plastic Surgery.
 During her six years on staff at the University of Michigan, Dr. Alderman’s clinical practice focused on breast reconstruction and cosmetic surgery.
 Her clinical research was dedicated to improving women’s access to reconstructive breast surgery, improving surgical outcomes, and patient safety.
 In 2014, Dr. Alderman’s research efforts were recognized by the Plastic Surgery Foundation, when she received the national award for Outstanding Achievement in Plastic Surgery Research.

 Dr. Alderman moved to Atlanta, GA in 2010 in order to be closer to family and spend more time with her two children.
-Once settled in Atlanta, Dr. Alderman joined the Swan Center for Plastic Surgery.
 However, she continues to be an active contributor to her specialty.
 Dr. Alderman has been recognized by her colleagues as a leader in cosmetic and breast surgery and is asked frequently to give lectures and be the chairperson for national educational meetings, including instructional courses and ‘live surgery’ on breast augmentation.
 She has given over 200 presentations, has published over 75 articles, and has contributed to more than 10 textbooks.
 In addition, she is an oral examiner for the American Board of Plastic Surgery, past president of the University of Michigan Plastic Surgery Alumni Association, past treasurer and vice president of the Georgia Society of Plastic Surgeons and has been on the board of the National Accreditation Program of Breast Centers and the National Breast Implant Registry.

 Dr. Alderman is a board-certified plastic surgeon, mother of two children, and active member of her professional community.
-In the Spring of 2018, she left the Swan Center for Plastic Surgery and started North Atlanta Plastic Surgery with Dr. Aida Joiner.
+In the Spring of 2018, she started North Atlanta Plastic Surgery with Dr. Aida Joiner.
 Absolutely nothing gives her more satisfaction than getting to know a patient, delivering state-of-the-art surgical procedures, and watching how a patient’s quality of life can dramatically change with cosmetic surgery.

 Dr. Alderman's Honors/Awards